Last Updated: December 13, 2024

 Once a template or blank project is selected, it is a good time to make some basic choices in Project Options.

-This MS Project Master Class is for the most recent versions of Microsoft Project.
+This MS Project Master Class is for the more recent versions of Microsoft Project.
 If you use an early version, there will be some slight differences.
 In the dozens of Microsoft Project exercises you will complete in this class, even if you are using the most current version, the results in Microsoft Project may be slightly different because calculations are often a function of not only the version you are using but also the current build, and selections in Project Options.
-Remember this if you attempt to reconcile your results with the expected exercise results.
+Remember this if you attempt to reconcile your results with the expected exercise results in one of the Online Applications.

 When Finished with this Exercise